Lddas/Automated-tourism-Car/README.md

 Then, it compares the localisation to the implemented Points of Interest (POI).
 Here, we implememented some of the campus musts, like the Washing Machine building.
 All the POIs are implemented in a SQLite database.

+If you want to try it, run app.py, and copy the link "http://127.0.0.1:5000" on your browser, for it to find your localisation.